genFD/cardeal-backend/README.md

 # Typescript backend

-It is my attempt to build REST API Using Typescript & NestJS.
+It is my attempt to build REST API Using NestJS.

 ## Table of contents